See below for answers to questions you may ask yourself prior to seeking care.

 - We have always been aggressive in providing a safe environment and we are doing even more now.

-- Screening all patients, visitors and staff for symptoms every day.
+- Screening all patients and visitors for symptoms every day.
 Typically, patients with symptoms are referred for testing and their appointments are rescheduled if they test positive for COVID-19.

 - Universal masking policy which requires all staff, patients, and visitors to wear masks at all times.